TopologyHealth/SMARTerFHIR/README.md

 ## License

-The SMARTer FHIR library is released under the [TBD](https://opensource.org/licenses/MIT).
+The SMARTer FHIR library is released under the [Apache 2.0 License](https://opensource.org/license/apache-2-0/).
 You are free to use, modify, and distribute this library in accordance with the terms of the license.

 ## Acknowledgments